NBISweden/workshop-RNAseq/labs/kallisto.md

 ## [Only for info, you do not need to do this!]
 Preparing Sleuth input with Kallisto

 Sleuth was designed to work on output from Kallisto (rather than count tables, like DESeq2, or BAM files, like CuffDiff2), so we need to run Kallisto first.
-(Note that the outputs from other RNA-seq quantifiers like [Salmon](https://github.com/COMBINE-lab/salmon) or [Sailfish](https://github.com/kingsfordgroup/sailfish) can also be used with Sleuth via the new [wasabi](https://github.com/COMBINE-lab/wasabi) package.)
+(Note that the outputs from other RNA-seq quantifiers like [Salmon](https://github.com/COMBINE-lab/salmon) or [Sailfish](https://github.com/kingsfordgroup/sailfish) can also be used with Sleuth via the [wasabi](https://github.com/COMBINE-lab/wasabi) package.)

 Kallisto is run directly on FASTQ files.
 We start by downloading the Kallisto software.
 It can be installed with pip, if you use that (in which case replace all references to "kallisto/kallisto" below with just "kallisto", as the executable will already be in your PATH), but we can also download it: